 “My specs aren't the best but they aren't bad either.
 I have a 1TB hard drive, 8GB RAM, GTX 1060, Intel i5-7400 quad core 3.0, and it crashes every time I start playing campaign or multiplayer.
 Graphical glitches are non-stop as well.”

-The optimization of the game receives mixed reviews, with some users praising its smooth performance and compatibility across various control types, while others criticize it for being poorly optimized for PC, featuring an outdated interface, and suffering from bugs.
-Several players noted that the game runs well even on lower-end systems, but issues like crashes and lack of updates detract from the overall experience.
-Overall, the optimization aspect appears to vary significantly depending on the platform and user setup.
+The optimization of the game has received mixed reviews, with some players praising its smooth performance and compatibility across various control types, while others criticize it for being poorly optimized for PC, featuring an outdated interface, and suffering from bugs.
+Several users noted that the game runs well even on low-end systems, but issues like lack of updates and unoptimized controls detract from the overall experience.
+Overall, while some aspects are well-optimized, significant areas need improvement to enhance gameplay.

 “Technical/optimization: 10/10”